Bahrens96/Fallout-4-Pipboy-Project/README.md

 from the front end dev course
 https://www.udemy.com/course/front-end-web-development/learn/lecture/17082734#questions

-Will add more and have a complete PipBoy by end of August 2021
+Will add more and have a complete PipBoy by end of end of 2021.